SIGHPC-Education-Chapter/SpillSimulation/README.md

 ## Learning Outcomes

-Understand the what simulations do and why you'd have computers do them.
+Understand what simulations do and why you'd have computers do them.

 ## Equipment